sorry2002/ansible_collectd/README.md

 # Ansible : Playbook Collectd

-The aim of this project is to deploy a simple Collectd instance on Vagrant with some default configuration.
+The aim of this project is to deploy a Collectd instance on Vagrant instances.

 ## Getting Started